keikai/doc/axyra/axyra.md

 | **[Javadoc]({{ site.axyra_javadoc }})** | Generated API documentation for every public class in `io.keikai.axyra.sheets`. |

 # What it does
+Axyra Sheets provides server-side spreadsheet processing for Java applications, from file import and formula calculation to charts, pivot tables, and PDF/image rendering.
+It works directly with Excel files without requiring Microsoft Office.

 | Area | Summary |
 |---|---|